enzo-project/enzo-dev/doc/manual/source/reference/LCATestSetup.rst

 environment first, and watch the configure and build tests fail;
 or, should you try to configure your code, so that you'll have some settings to configure lcatest?
-For this one, we happen to have an answer, since James configured enzo for Cobalt before I started testing.
+For this one, we happen to have an answer, since James configured Enzo for Cobalt before I started testing.

 So, we were able to look at the machine configuration file